-Do you know how a combination of diverse flavors can make a dish outstanding?
+Do you know how a combination of diverse flavours can make a dish outstanding?
 Well, that’s exactly what a cross-functional team can do to your software project.

 The diversity of approaches to cross-functional teams management can do wonders for your business.
 As a result, you get better decision-making, faster development process, and greater customer satisfaction in general.
 What could be better, right?

 Well, there may be trouble even in paradise.
-Some cross-functional projects that seem so promising at the beginning fizzle out in the homestretch.
+Some cross-functional projects that seem so promising at the beginning fizzle out in the home stretch.
 Why?
-Let’s at take a look at world-renowned companies hiring cross-development teams for their advantage.
+Let’s take a look at world-renowned companies hiring cross-development teams for their advantage.